Vietnam flag

 • Is Vietnam safe to live in?

 Vietnam is mostly fine in common expat areas.
 Serious violence is rare for most newcomers.
 Watch for pickpockets and noise where crowds and alcohol mix.
+Safety in Vietnam varies by district; research Ho Chi Minh City and Hanoi blocks before signing a lease.

 Local signals for planning a move